4th Person Diagnosed with E. Coli Linked to New Seasons Market Ground Beef

 Do I Have a New Seasons Market Ground Beef Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in New Seasons Market Ground Beef Recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new E. coli cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

 If you or a loved one got sick after eating recalled ground beef from New Seasons Market, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.